chingu-voyages/v10-geckos-team-14/README.md

 ## Contributions

 * All contributions welcome, to contribute, please `fork` the repository and use a feature branch.
-Once complete `pull request` submissions are warmly welcome.
+Once complete, all `pull request` submissions are warmly welcome.
 * Features and improvement suggestions are also welcome.

 ## Links 🔗